iDeaL-Nanos/nanos-commands/readme.md

 # Simple Commands System 🏷️

 This package allows you to add custom commands into Nanos Word.
 Works on both Server & Client Sides.
+This command system is actually based on the Events system of Nanos World.
+Meaning that you will need to create a new event for each command you want to add into the game.

 ## How to install 📤